 A Night Visit

-Suzhou Pingtan: Baoyu visiting a sick Daiyu on a raining night
+Suzhou Pingtan: Baoyu visiting a sick Daiyu on a rainy night

-Baoyu visited the sick Black Jade on a freezing raining night and tried to ensure her their bond would never be compromised.
+Baoyu visited the sick Black Jade on a freezing rainy night and tried to ensure her their bond would never be compromised.

 A bedroom with a full-moon shaped window, a spacious veranda with a table for tea, a front courtyard with a paved footpath and balustrades on the edges – this was where the lovesick girl Black Jade lived and loved and wept and eventually died on the wedding night of Baoyu.